0 Part Course |

 Methodology

-• How to amend reported figures to derive key underlying metrics including revenues, earnings, operating cash flow, net debt and available cash balances, in order to show a more realistic and conservative perspective;
+• How to amend reported figures to derive key underlying metrics.
+This includes revenues, earnings, operating cash flow, net debt and available cash balances, to show a more realistic and conservative perspective.

-• How management actions may indicate that there are underlying problems; and
+• How management actions may indicate that there are underlying problems.

 • The importance of benchmarking financial ratios, management commentary, strategies and key trends to the peer group and to sector/macro-economic data.

-The course uses recent corporate financial statements from various sectors and countries to illustrate accounting manipulation and malpractice.
-We analyse situations where the majority of analysts/investors failed to spot any red flags or early warning signs and look back to see what evidence, if any, was available that could have predicted subsequent problems and issues.
+Forensic accounting training uses recent corporate financial statements from various sectors and countries to illustrate accounting manipulation and malpractice.
+We analyse situations where the majority of analysts/investors failed to spot any red flags or early warning signs and look back to see what evidence, if any, was available that could have predicted later problems and issues.

-Under the IFRS framework and accounting standards, firms are required to present their financial statements in a manner that is clear, relevant, reliable, comparable, transparent and conservative.
+Under the IFRS framework and accounting standards, firms must present their financial statements in a manner that is clear, relevant, reliable, comparable, transparent and conservative.
 Nonetheless, the financial statements will also be based on a wide range of management assumptions as well as differing interpretations and applications of the standards.
 Most firms do present their accounts in a transparent and conservative manner.
-However, there are some firms that pursue aggressive accounting policies and practices, including distorting consolidation techniques, that may lead to the overstatement of revenues, earnings and assets and the understatement of costs and actual or potential liabilities.
+However, some firms pursue aggressive accounting policies and practices, including distorting consolidation techniques, that may lead to the overstatement of revenues, earnings and assets and the understatement of costs and actual or potential liabilities.

-The most likely candidates for aggressive accounting include firms that are deteriorating, distressed, trying to avoid covenant breaches, trying to avoid adverse credit rating moves and/or trying to reach earnings targets that are expected by equity investors and analysts.
-In a worst-case scenario, the aggressive accounting practices may be borderline or definitively fraudulent.
+The most likely candidates for aggressive accounting include firms that are deteriorating, distressed, trying to avoid covenant breaches, trying to avoid adverse credit rating moves and/or trying to reach earnings targets expected by equity investors and analysts.
+In a worst-case scenario, the aggressive accounting practices may be borderline or definitely fraudulent.

 REQUEST CALL BACK